Last Updated on

 Look, fasting food is not vegan, it’s not even vegetarian.
 No matter how many posts you read online that swear the Orthodox fast contains no animal products, that simply isn’t true.
 Yes, it is meat-free and dairy-free Greek food.
 But squid, octopus, and honey are allowed in the Orthodox fast.
 That means it’s not enough to ask for foods that are nistisimo (the Greek adjective for fasting food) because they can contain those ingredients.

 Obviously not every fasting food contains seafood or honey.
 So yes, during lent or other fasting periods it will be much easier to find vegan food.
 So always be very specific when telling people what ingredients you don’t eat.
+I have a very detailed guide on finding vegan food in Greece that clears up some of the misconceptions people have concerning specific dishes.

 That’s why I prefer vegan or at least vegetarian restaurants.
 Those places have an understanding of veganism and will not tell you something is vegan when it really isn’t.
 Plus, in a city like Athens, it’s important to support the owners of small vegan businesses.